Jessejx/Pigmented-skin-lesions-classification/README.md

 If you use the proposed framework (or any part of this code in your research), please cite the following paper:

 ## Contact
-If you have any query, please feel free to contact us at: ljx9339@hotmail.com
+If you have any query, please feel free to contact us